 How do you make the most of your money while on holiday abroad?
 Cash or card?
 Credit, debit or prepaid?
 We discuss the pros and cons of each.

-If you're heading abroad for a winter break you're going to need some spending money.
-It’s been a rocky year for the Pound so far, with the value of the Pound falling since the start of the year, getting the most for your money is even more important.
+If you're heading abroad for a break you're going to need some spending money.
+It’s been a rocky year or so for the Pound and with the value of the Pound still at a relatively low level, getting the most for your money is even more important.
 So what's the best way to pay when you're abroad?